Soldado de cuera: Recruitment

-These frontier soldiers were recruited from among the Mestizo population, Hispanicized Native Americans, and freed slaves.
-Most of the officers were Criollos, whereas very few of the enlisted men had this distinction.
+These frontier soldiers were recruited from among the Mestizo population and Hispanicized Native Americans.
+Most of the officers were Criollos and Mestizo, whereas very few of the enlisted men had this distinction.
 The soldados de cuera manned the presidios that stretched from Los Adaes, Louisiana, in the East, across Texas, New Mexico, and Arizona, to the Pacific Coast of Alta California in the West.
 There was no lack of volunteers for the service.
-Recruitment took place mainly among the local population, accustomed to the local climate, who were expert horsemen, and expert trackers who knew the country.
-For the poor general population the service as a soldados de cuera was attractive, with many perks; besides a regular pay, also medical care, the possibility land grants and promotions.
+Recruitment took place mainly among the local population, accustomed to the local climate, who were expert horsemen, and experienced trackers who knew the country.
+For the poor general population the service as a soldados de cuera was attractive, with many perks; regular pay, medical care, the possibility of land grants and promotions.

 Assignments

 When not on campaign against hostile Indians, the soldados de cuera escorted convoys of travelers or merchandise.
 They also had to take care of watching the enormous remudas of the presidios from native horse thieves; a fifty man garrison had over 500 horses and mules.
 This constant vigilance reduced the number of men available for other missions.